 Other tasks and qualifications

 From 2009 to 2014, I was Dean of Research in the Humanities and Theology in Lund.
 In that capacity, I endeavoured to improve the opportunities of researchers to devote time to scholarly work and to enhance the visibility of their efforts, above all internationally.
-The Research Committee, chaired by me, introduced sabbaticals for lecturers and professors who are about to conclude major research projects which call for uninterrupted time for research.
+The Research Committee, chaired by me, introduced sabbaticals for lecturers and professors who were about to conclude major research projects which called for uninterrupted time for research.
 The Committee also, among other things, took initiatives geared to professionalising book publication in the humanities and theology and to encouraging scholars to publish in English-language periodicals.

 In my last year as Dean of Research, I was in charge of a massive internal evaluation of Lund research in the humanities and theology; the resulting publication, *HTRQ14*, can be read online.
 Go to www.ht.lu.se/books and click on the HTRQ14 box.